Your Position:Home - Beijing Customs Clearance

 Vehicles, vessels, aircraft, and yachts used for transportation, tourism, or other commercial operations qualify for dedicated zero-tariff policies, subject to stricter regulatory oversight.

-Operational Requirements: Zero-tariff imported transportation vehicles must be registered in Hainan and primarily operate within the province.
-For example, aircraft and vessels must operate routes originating from or transiting through Hainan.
+Operational Requirements: Zero-tariff imported transportation vehicles must be registered in Beijing and primarily operate within the province.
+For example, aircraft and vessels must operate routes originating from or transiting through Beijing.

 ?
 Other Key Points

-Intra-island Free Circulation: “Zero-tariff” goods and their processed products are exempt from import duties when circulating among eligible beneficiaries within the Hainan Free Trade Port.
+Intra-island Free Circulation: “Zero-tariff” goods and their processed products are exempt from import duties when circulating among eligible beneficiaries within the Beijing Free Trade Port.

 Supervision Period: To prevent asset transfers, customs supervision periods are set for “zero-tariff” transportation vehicles and self-use production equipment (e.g., 6 years for vehicles, 3 years for production equipment).
 Supervision automatically terminates upon expiration.